-You do not always have to go to a doctor for back pain.
-A lot of people suffer from this problem and for some, it comes and goes.
+You do not always have to go to your GP for back pain.
+A lot of people suffer from this problem and for some, it comes and goes, so it is best to give it some time at first.
 If you are experiencing back pain, there are many things that you can do at home to lessen the pain.
-Most of the time, these works.
-If the pain lasts continuously for more than three days, that is when you should surely go to a doctor and get it checked out.
-For short-term pain, you can take some self-care steps at home.
+Most of the time, these work.

-Analgesics are useful for treating short-term back pain.
+Over-the-counter pain relievers are useful for short-term pain management.
 They should not be used for longer than 10 days.
-When you go to a pharmacy, they will recommend an analgesic or an anti-inflammatory drug.
 Since pain is mostly due to inflammation, using NSAIDs can help in reducing or removing it completely.

 Therapy at home is a great way to go.
-Most people know how to do it and it is very simple.
-You can make your own heat pack at home or buy an electric one.
+You can make your own heating pad at home or buy an electric one.
 A heat pack helps to reduce pain, stiffness, and soreness in the back region.
 Make sure that you do not use the heat pack at highest setting since the temperature could be too high and might even burn you.

-There are also heat wraps available in the market.
+There are also heat wraps available on the market.
 They have discs made of iron powder in them.
-Over a period of 30 minutes, these headwraps start to give safe levels of heating to the patient.
-The temperature does not go to extreme, so that the patient stays safe.
+Over a period of 30 minutes, these heated wraps start to give safe levels of heating to the patient.
+The temperature does not go up to an extreme, so that the patient stays safe.

 5) Cold Pack

 Just like a heat pack, a cold pack can also aid in reducing pain.
 To make a cold pack, put some ice cubes in a wet washcloth and place it on the area where you feel the pain.
 Keep it on your back for 15 to 20 minutes.
+You can also use a bag of frozen vegetables wrapped in a towel or cloth and apply it to the painful site.
 You will feel much better after it.

 6) Wear Low-Heeled Shoes

 If nothing else works, gentle exercising would surely help as it keeps you flexible.
 You can sign up for a yoga class or do yoga at home to relax your body.
 Just make sure that are not doing strenuous exercise.
-The exercise you are doing must not cause more pain.
+The exercise you are doing must not trigger pain signals and cause more pain.